We believe that aquaculture growth can and should be done in a sustainable manner

 Aquaculture Business Model

-The Simply Blue Energy aquaculture model is based on the delivery of turnkey solutions for new low impact salmon farm structures.
+The Simply Blue Aquaculture model is based on the delivery of turnkey solutions for new low impact salmon farm structures.
 We bring new technology, new business models and new capital to salmon fish farming.

 We consent, develop, fund and install the chosen infrastructure on the site so that the salmon farmer can take over a completed system.
 This allows salmon farmers to concentrate on the husbandry of their fish whilst we develop their new farms or retrofit existing sites.